elizabeth-millicanbxsy/notes/README.md

 - Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules; both should depend on abstractions.

 By adhering to these principles, we foster robust, adaptable, and future-proof codebases."

+# 2024-01-05
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for clarity and simplicity in your solutions.
+Avoid unnecessary complexity; it breeds bugs and hinders maintenance.
+Remember that code is read far more often than it is written, so write with future readers in mind.
+And lastly, embrace the power of modularity and reusable components to enhance maintainability and scalability."